 To become a teacher, most jobs will require at least a bachelor’s degree in education or a related field and state-approved certification.
 The terms certification, licensure, and endorsement are often used interchangeably by states.
 Usually, certification is achieved through an accredited college or university’s degree program.
 In addition to successful coursework requirements, candidates must also complete a student teaching experience and pass state or nationally recognized exams.

 The PRAXIS Series is a group of widely used exams for teacher certification.
 The PRAXIS I exam is for candidates to be accepted into a college or university’s education program.
 It tests basic academic skills in the areas of math, reading, and writing.

 The PRAXIS II tests are taken towards the end of earning a degree.
 They are subject specific tests, and multiple may be required depending upon your areas of certification.
 For example, a middle childhood educator who specializes in math and science and completed the coursework for a reading endorsement would have to take four PRAXIS II exams.
 One exam would be over general teaching methods and practices, one on math knowledge, one on science knowledge, and a final one over reading.
 Overall, there are 120 various PRAXIS II exams available.
 If one does not pass a PRAXIS exam on the first try, multiple attempts can be taken.
 Fees are associated with each exam.

-The pay for teachers greatly varies depending on the location, type of school, grade level, one's education level, and years of experience.
-Average pay for k-12 teachers ranged from US$47,100 to US$51,180 as of 2008 according to the Bureau of Labor Statistics (BLS).
+The pay for teachers greatly varies depending on the location, type of school, grade level, one’s education level, and years of experience.
+The median pay for k-12 teachers was $53,090 according to a May 2012 survey by the Bureau of Labor Statistics (BLS).